pdjr-signalk/pdjr-skplugin-devantech/README.md

 manufactured by the UK company Devantech, including devices that interface over USB, WiFi and wired Ethernet.

-The plugin includes specimen configuration data for some devices Devantech's USB, TCP and DS ranges and support for additional devices can be added through module configuration.
+The plugin includes specimen configurations for devices in Devantech's USB, TCP and DS ranges and support for additional devices can be added through module configuration.